GoWinston/BigDigits/README.md

 <hr>

-Connect to the Arduino with the SparkFun RJ45 Breakout <br>
+Connect to the Arduino with a standard ethernet cable and the SparkFun RJ45 Breakout <br>
 https://www.sparkfun.com/products/716 <br>
 <br>
 ```